Abeer Ramadan

-Abeer Ramadan (Arabic: عبير رمضان; born 31 July 2007) s an Egyptian rhythmic gymnast.
+Abeer Ramadan (Arabic: عبير رمضان; born 31 July 2007) is an Egyptian rhythmic gymnast.
 She is a multiple time African champion.

 Career

 As a junior Abeer competed at the 2022 African Rhythmic Gymnastics Championships in Cairo, where she won gold in teams and with ball, silver in the All-Around and with clubs.

 In 2023 she became a senior, taking part in the World Cup in Portimão, being 41st in the All-Around, 36th with hoop, 36th with ball, 38th with clubs and 47th with ribbon.

 In 2024 she was incorporated into the senior group winning gold in the All-Around, along Johara Eldeeb, Farida Hussein, Lamar Behairi and Amina Sobeih, at the African Championships in Kigali, thus earning a quota for the 2024 Olympic Games in Paris.